The property downturn is ending. “Rental guarantee” sales packages intrigue investors.

 Buyer Beware – Research First

-- Don’t be scared to negotiate with a developer or get help from investment property specialists like the team at Dream Design Property.
+- Don’t be scared to negotiate with a developer or get help from investment property specialists like the team at DDP Property.

 - Research similar properties in the area to ensure you are paying market value.
 Receive the market rent and getting the correct return on your investment.